 Compare to other notable brothers

-The toast: End your Best Man speech on a high note
+The Best Man Toast: End on a High Note

 Ideally, your toast will echo the theme of your speech (but still offset any of the teasing remarks in a humorous speech).

-For instance, if your speech alluded to the groom’s fondness for beer:
+For instance, if your speech alluded to the groom’s fondness for pizza:

-• “And now, let’s all raise our glasses — or, in David’s case — your can of Bud Light — and drink to a couple who I know will weather all of life’s challenges just as gracefully and successfully as they’ve weathered my brutal Best Man speech!
-Seriously, I wish you guys all the happiness in life you so richly deserve.
+“And now, let’s all raise our glasses to a couple who I know will weather all of life’s challenges just as gracefully and successfully as they’ve weathered my brutal Best Man speech!
+Seriously, I wish you guys all the happiness in life you so richly deserve including living near a great pizza place.
 Cheers!”

 If your speech took a more emotional approach and focused, for example, on the newlywed’s long and frustrating search for a suitable mate, an appropriate toast might be:

-A wedding speech closing line is important.
-Make sure you practice it a few times before delivering.
+A wedding speech’s closing line is important.
+Make it a killer.
+And make sure you practice it a few times before delivering.

 Best Man Speech FAQs